Are Varicose Veins and Spider Veins Hereditary?

 We recommend consulting a vein specialist if you are at high risk for developing varicose veins.
 A vein specialist can closely monitor your vein health and intervene when needed.
 In general, early treatment leads to the best health outcomes.

-Are varicose veins genetic?
 Family history is believed to play an important role in the occurrence of varicose veins.
-A 2018 study found that 61 percent of participants had a family history of varicose veins[1].
+A National Institutes of Health study found that 61 percent of participants had a family history of varicose veins.
 This occurrence was more frequent in patients with a paternal family history of vein disease.

 The exact genetic cause of varicose veins is not entirely understood.
-However, a 2019 study found 9 different genes that are the most likely causal genes of varicose veins and spider veins[2].
-These genes influence phenotypes such as blood pressure and blood cell traits.
+However, a study identified nine genes that are most likely linked to the development of varicose and spider veins.
+These genes influence factors such as blood pressure and blood cell traits.

 Deep vein thrombosis (DVT) is a serious type of blood clot that develops in the deep veins.
 If left untreated, DVT can break off and travel to the lungs.
 This can lead to pulmonary embolism, a life-threatening situation that requires emergency medical treatment.